Published on 24/02/2025 & Updated on 17/12/2025.

 Contact us today on +44 (0)29 2097 2020 to find out more.

-A Virtual Private Network (VPN) is a powerful tool to defend against man-in-the-middle (MITM) attacks by securing your internet connection and checking that your online activities remain private.
+A Virtual Private Network (VPN) is a powerful tool for defending against man-in-the-middle (MITM) attacks by securing your internet connection and ensuring your online activities remain private.

 A VPN creates a secure, encrypted link between your device and a remote server on the Internet.
 This encrypted tunnel keeps all of your data traffic private as it travels over the network.

 When you activate a VPN, it encrypts your data before it leaves your device.
-This encryption turns the data into unreadable information, so it is useless to anyone who tries to intercept it.
+This encryption renders the data unreadable, so it is useless to anyone who tries to intercept it.

 Here’s a breakdown of how a VPN can defend against MITM attacks:

-- Encryption: The encrypted tunnel created by a VPN ensures that the intercepted data remains unreadable.
+- Encryption: The VPN tunnel encrypts data so that intercepted traffic remains unreadable.
 Even if attackers access the traffic, the data is useless without the encryption key.

-- Authentication: VPNs authenticate the server to verify it’s legitimate, preventing attackers from impersonating a trusted server.
+- Authentication: VPNs authenticate servers to verify their legitimacy, preventing attackers from impersonating a trusted server.

 - Data Integrity: If attackers attempt to alter the data during transmission, the encryption breaks, rendering any tampered data unusable.